h3rmel/H3rmel/README.md

 ## I'm a developer, designer, student and self-taught learner

-- 🔍 I'm currently learning a lot of things 😅 (but the focus is `NextJS`)
+- 🔍 I'm currently learning a lot of things 😅 (but the focus is `Unit Tests (Jest)`)
 - 🤝 I'm looking to collaborate with other developers and IT related people
 - 🎯 I have some goals for the 2023 year, check it below
 - 🤣 Fun fact: I have fear of bees and can freely displace my left thumb 👍

-Talking a little more about me, I'm a developer compromised with the creation of digital experiences for users, having more than 2 years of work and 5 of practical experience using tools like `TypeScript`, `React`, `NodeJS`, `TailwindCSS` and others to build mobile first, responsive and accessible front-end features and applications.
+Talking a little more about me, I'm a developer compromised with the creation of digital experiences for users, having more than 2 years of work and 5 of practical experience using tools like `TypeScript`, `React`, `NodeJS`, `C#` and others to build mobile first, responsive and accessible front-end features and applications.

 Here you can find some cool stuff that I developed or still developing.
 Take a look!